 Read more about the Museums for America program on the IMLS website.

-The goal of the Museums for America (MFA) program is to strengthen the ability of an individual museum to serve the public more effectively by supporting high-priority activities that advance its mission, plans, and strategic goals and objectives.
+The Museums for America (MFA) program supports projects that strengthen the ability of an individual museum to serve its public.

 MFA grants support activities that strengthen museums as active resources for lifelong learning, as important institutions in the establishment of livable communities, and as good stewards of the nation’s collections.
 MFA grants can fund both new and ongoing museum activities and programs.
 Examples include planning, managing and conserving collections, improving public access, training, conducting programmatic research, school and public programming, producing exhibitions, and integrating new or upgraded technologies into your operations.